 Learning how to pronounce sounds and words correctly is a lot like training in sports.
-The more you practice, the better you get at it.
+The more you practise, the better you get at it.
 This is because your mouth has something called muscle memory.
-It will take some time, but if you practice consistently, your muscle memory will eventually make you utter the right sounds automatically.
+It will take some time, but if you practise consistently, your muscle memory will eventually make you utter the right sounds automatically.

 3. Add some rhythm!

 If you’ve been listening closely, you’d have noticed that the English language is quite melodic.
 Sentences have rhythm and melody, much like songs do!
 This comes from intonation and stress, both of which can affect the meaning of the words you’re saying.